Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Lab Biomarker GWAS in All of Us

-In terms of the gneotyping array data, we only keep genetic variants with at least 1 non-reference call, call rate $> 95\%$, minor allele frequency (MAF) $> 0.5\%$, and Hardy–Weinberg equilibrium $p \geq 1 \times 10^{-8}$.
+\textbf{Genotype data preparation.} In terms of the genotyping array data, we only keep genetic variants with at least one non-reference call, call rate $> 95\%$, minor allele frequency (MAF) $> 0.5\%$, and Hardy–Weinberg equilibrium $p \geq 1 \times 10^{-8}$.
 These criteria yield 158,388 variants across all traits.
 Within each trait-specific analytic cohort, we further exclude variants with MAF less than 1\%.